nlnwa/research-services/docs/gephi.md

 ![](./images/gephi-layout-yifan-hu.png)

-Repeat clicking "Run" until you are happy with how the graph looks.
+Click "Run" until you are happy with how the visual distribution of the nodes.

-(For graphs with 1 million nodes, this can hours.
+(For graphs with 1 million nodes, this can take hours.
 So you are strongly encouraged to scope down the amount of nodes, during this workshop!)

 ## Statistics
 In the "Statistics" tab, find "Network diameter" and press "Run".